novucs/tennis/README.md

 possible to update the player scores and each of the leader boards become automatically updated and sorted.

+Both solutions offer the ability to pause and save all circuit data for another day by pressing `CTRL+C` at any point during the score creation process.
+To continue from the previous state, simply re-run the program.
+The streamed implementation offers the ability to discard and overwrite the previous circuit data upon re-run.
+The same affect can be achieved simply through manually deleting the programs relevant `output` sub-directory.

 ## How to run
 Requires Python 3.
 This project was tested using Python 3.6.3.

-First, ensure you are in the source directory.
+First, ensure you are in the source directory:

 `cd src`

 To run the static solution: